-Sweetie Pie’s Mac and cheese is s creamy, cheesy, delicious macaroni and cheese from a famous St. Louis soul food eatery!
-It is hard to turn down a comfort food like this one.
-Try it—you’ll see what I mean.
+Sweetie Pie’s Mac and Cheese is a creamy, cheesy, delicious macaroni and cheese from a famous St. Louis soul food eatery!
+It is hard to turn down a baked and mac cheese recipe like this one.
+Try it and you’ll see what I mean.

 About Sweetie Pie’s

 The owner of Sweetie Pie’s is Robbie Montgomery (known to everyone as Miss Robbie).
 As the oldest of nine children, she learned to prepare dozens of her mother’s classic soul food dishes.
 One of the dishes they are most down for is their baked mac n cheese.